Frequently asked questions about the winter call

 What does ‘two-stage review’ mean?

-At the first review stage, at least two individual reviews per application are invited from panel members or, where appropriate, from external experts before the panel meeting.
+In the first stage, in general, two individual reviews on the applications are requested from panel members before the panel meeting.
 Applications that receive a final rating of 5 (excellent) or 6 (outstanding) in at least one individual review will proceed to the second stage, to be reviewed at the panel meeting.
-Please note, however, that the Academy Professor funding scheme has a different review process (see the call text).

 What kind of review feedback will applicants receive?

 All applicants will receive the reviews by individual reviewers complete with subratings and final ratings.
-If the application proceeds to the panel, the panel summary and the panel’s final rating will be added to the review report.
+If the application proceeds to the panel, the panel summary and the panel’s overall rating will be added to the review report.
 The panel’s assessment is based on the individual reviews and the discussion during the panel meeting.
-If the panel gives a final rating of 5 or 6, the subratings will be added to the review report, and the panel will rank the applications by funding scheme.
+If the overall rating given by the panel is 5 or 6, the panel’s subratings will also be added to the review.
+Finally, the panel ranks these applications against other applications in the same funding opportunity.

 Can I contact the person who reviewed my application to ask for more detailed feedback?

 Under the GDPR, publication or otherwise unauthorised disclosure of personal data without specific consent from the data subject is prohibited.
-In addition, according to the Research Council of Finland’s guidelines on the review and decision-making processes, contacting reviewers is prohibited.
+In addition, according to the RCF’s guidelines on the review and decision-making processes, contacting reviewers is prohibited.

 Reviewers, too, are obliged to treat applications confidentially and are not allowed to discuss them or the reviews with third parties, including the applicant.